fedora-infra/bodhi/docs/user/man_pages/bodhi-untag-branched.rst

 ``bodhi-untag-branched`` is used to remove the pending and testing tags from updates in a branched release.

-Since a separate task mashes the branched stable repos, this will leave those stable updates with the testing tags for 1 day before untagging.
+Since a separate task compose the branched stable repos, this will leave those stable updates with the testing tags for 1 day before untagging.